Title IX FAQ

 It is important that you remain calm throughout the Title IX process.
 Understandably, the prospect of a dispute is intimidating, if not downright frightening.
 There is reason to be optimistic, however, so long as you can obtain qualified assistance.
 Though there are many frustrations and challenges that you are likely to encounter along the way, it is possible to successfully navigate the dispute with the aid of a skilled student defense attorney who understands the in-and-outs of Title IX investigations and hearings.
 Even if the school gets it wrong and finds against the accused student, it may be possible to challenge the result in court.

 Students and families may feel somewhat overwhelmed by the amount of information that exists regarding Title IX, which is often made somewhat murkier by the political controversies surrounding the law and its implementation.
 However, we aim to simplify and clarify things through some basic Q&As below.
+Additionally, we encourage you to schedule a confidential consultation with a student defense attorney at our firm as early in the process as possible to help relieve your concerns.

 Common Title IX Questions